Military history of the Three Kingdoms: Vietnamese

-During the early phase of the Three Kingdoms era, there was a unrest across the Jiaozhi circuit (modern-day Guangdong, Guangxi and northern Vietnam) led by the Wuhu chief Liang Long and his rebellion attracted the Lac Viet and all other ethnic groups in Southern Han China, but was suppressed in 184.
+During the early phase of the Three Kingdoms era, there was an unrest across the Jiaozhi circuit (modern-day Guangdong, Guangxi and northern Vietnam) led by the Wuhu chief Liang Long and his rebellion attracted the Lac Viet and all other ethnic groups in Southern Han China, but was suppressed in 184.
 After a century and a half of close imperial supervision and repression, Jiaozhi and Jiuzhen enjoyed a period of autonomy from 187 to 226.
 In 177 Shi Xie became the prefect of Jiaozhi (Jiaozhou (modern Vietnam and Guangzhou)), is primarily remembered today in Vietnam as Sĩ Nhiếp, the father of education and a great patron of Buddhism.
-He relocated Jiaozhi’s capital back to Luy Lâu, the river market town Zhao Tuo had founded in 179 BC, which soon became celebrated for its trading prosperity.
+He relocated Jiaozhi's capital back to Luy Lâu, the river market town Zhao Tuo had founded in 179 BC, which soon became celebrated for its trading prosperity.
 Shi Xie stayed out of the northern wars for the most part and later willingly submitted to Eastern Wu.
 According to Stephen O'Harrow, Shi Xie was essentially "the first Vietnamese."
 Buddhism became the predominant religion the Lac people.
 During Shi Xie's reign, the Lac people's customs had been slightly altered and sinicized by Xie.

-The south’s trade and treasure attracted imperial power.
-After Shi Xie’s death in 226, the Wu court at Nanjing reasserted direct Chinese control over Jiaozhi.
+The south's trade and treasure attracted imperial power.
+After Shi Xie's death in 226, the Wu court at Nanjing reasserted direct Chinese control over Jiaozhi.
 An army of three thousand set out from Nanhai Commandery and sailed up the Red River.
-The Wu general summoned Xie’s son, Shi Hui, with his five brothers and sons, and beheaded them all.
-Having conquered Jiaozhi, Wu forces also stormed Jiuzhen, killing or capturing ten thousand people, along with surviving members of Shi Xie’s family In 231, the Wu court had to send another general to Jiuzhen to “exterminate and pacify the barbarous Yuè” there.
+The Wu general summoned Xie's son, Shi Hui, with his five brothers and sons, and beheaded them all.
+Having conquered Jiaozhi, Wu forces also stormed Jiuzhen, killing or capturing ten thousand people, along with surviving members of Shi Xie's family In 231, the Wu court had to send another general to Jiuzhen to “exterminate and pacify the barbarous Yuè” there.
 In 248, the people of Jiaozhi and Jiuzhen commanderies rebelled.
 A Lạc Việt woman named Lady Triệu in Jiuzhen led a rebellion, followed by a hundred Lac chieftains led fifty thousand families in her revolt.
 Eastern Wu sent Lu Yin to deal with the rebels.
 He defeated her and put her to death.

-In 255–56, the Vietnamese monk Đạo Thanh coauthored one of the first translations of the Mahayana sutra entitled The Saddharmapandarika (V. Pháp Hoa Tam Muội), or Lotus of Good Faith.

-In 263, Viet "barbarians" people in Jiaozhi and Jiuzhen under Lã Hưng one again revolted against the Wu dynasty.
-The rebels handed the region over to Wu’s rival, the northern Chinese kingdom of Jin.
-In 268 and 269, they held off large Wu armies and fleets, which eventually retook Jiaozhi’s ports and main towns in 271.
-Fighting continued in the countryside until 280, when Jin destroyed Wu, reunifying China.
+In 263, Viet "barbarians" people in Jiaozhi and Jiuzhen under Lã Hưng once again revolted against the Eastern Wu.
+The rebels handed the region over to Cao Wei (succeeded by the Jin dynasty in 266), which had recently conquered Shu Han.
+Wei sent former Shu officials and generals to govern the region, and in 268, they held off a large Wu counteroffensive.
+In 269, Wu launched another counteroffensive and eventually retook Jiaozhi's ports and main towns by 271.